makrai/notes/debnath-25-appraisal-to-affect-flow.md

 ## 2.2 Affective Phenomena in Conversation

-* The emotions expressed and perceived by interlocutors influence expected conversational behavior, though
+* The emotions expressed and perceived by interlocutors influence expected conversational behavior
 * modeling "emotion shift" remains an open problem (Pereira+ 2025)
-* Corpora often use direct annotation methods to extract relevant affective features and behaviours.
-For instance,
+* Corpora often use direct annotation methods to extract relevant affective features and behaviours. eg
-  * E MPATHET IC D IALOGUES is a benchmark open-domain empathetic conversat corp
+  * Empathetic Dialogues is a open-domain empathetic conversat benchmark corp (EDOS Rashkin+ 2019)
-  * EDOS (Rashkin et al., 2019)
-  * 32 fine-grained emotion labels, also applied in
+  * 32 fine-grained emotion labels
+* mental health specific corpora,
+  * such as
+    * Epitome (Sharma+ 2020),
-* mental health specific corpora, such as E PIT OME (Sharma+ 2020), AL O E (Yang and Jurgens, 2024), PAIR (Pérez-Rosas+ 2022), and ESConv (Liu+ 2021)
+    * ALoE (Yang and Jurgens, 2024),
+    * PAIR (Pérez-Rosas+ 2022), and ESConv (Liu+ 2021)
   * not directly annotate emotion.
 Instead, they
-  * assess characteristics of empathetic interactions using direct annotator ratings, like Emotional Interpretation in E PITOME .
-This approach allows models to access desirable interactional behaviours without relying solely on emotion (Lahnala+ 2022).
-Metrics from PAIR and E PIT OME
+  * assess characteristics of empathetic interactions using direct annotator ratings, like Emotional Interpretation in Epitome .
+  * This approach allows models to access desirable interactional behaviours without relying solely on emotion (Lahnala+ 2022)
   * have been used to benchmark open-domain conversational agents (Lee+ 2024)
   * eg agent should provide condolence, implying expected linguistic behaviour with an affective signal (Zhou and Jurgens, 2020)